Common name: Old Man Saltbush

 Origin of Scientific Name

-Atriplex – Latin name for the garden herb Orach, which can be used like spinach.
+Atriplex – (Latin) name for the garden herb orach, which can be used like spinach.

 View in Kings Park

-This species can be viewed in the desert beds at the entry to the Western Australian Botanic Garden.
+Visit Kings Park and Botanic Garden to see Atriplex nummularia in the desert beds at the entry to the Western Australian Botanic Garden.